localnetwork/taxonomy_sitemap/Readme.md

 ## CONS of this module
-1. It's not that user-friendly since this is a plain xml file unlike other popular modules like xmlsitemap, simple_sitemap.
+1. Compared to other popular modules like xmlsitemap and simple_sitemap, the user-friendliness of this module is limited due to its utilization of plain XML files.

 # NEW
 - Added a filter per vocabulary in sitemap.